htefera/MLSystemsQualityEvaluation/README.md

 3. **Model Performance Evaluation**
    * We used a machine learing model validation tool ***Drifter-ML*** to evaluate performance thresholds of the classification models
 5. **Data and Model validation using DeepChecks**
    * We used Deepchecks for testing the train and test data for numerous features and various model capabilities.
-For this task we used Deepecheck's full_suite() testing approach
+   * For this task we used Deepecheck's full_suite() testing approach
-# Datasets Used for the Experimentation
-We used three popular classification datasets from Kaggle to evaluate the classification algorithms
-1. **Fashion MNIST Dataset**
-  *  The dataset consists of 60,000 training examples and 10,000 test examples of Zalando's article images.
-2. **Titanic Disaster Dataset**
-  *  The dataset describes the survival status of individual passengers as a result of the sinking of the Titanic in early 1912.
-3. **Pima Indian Diabetes Dataset**
-  * The dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-It is used to determine whether or not a patient has diabetes, based on certain diagnostic measurements.

 # Machine Learning Algorithms
   * We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network